kristinapototska/translations-app/PR_DESCRIPTION.md

 ---

-**Note**: This PR includes the implementation plan and documentation.
-The actual code changes need to be applied based on `SUGGESTED_CHANGES.md`.
-All changes have been reviewed and are ready for implementation.
+**Status**: ✅ **All implementation complete** - This PR includes both the implementation plan/documentation AND the actual code changes.
+All changes have been reviewed, implemented, and are ready for testing.